tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/常见问题/备份相关/备份常见问题_intl_en.md

 [](id:bfwt14)
 ### Why can't I logically back up and download by tables?
-After the backup feature as described in [Backing up Database](https://intl.cloud.tencent.com/document/product/236/37796) was upgraded, both logical and physical backups adopted the new compression algorithm, making some download features currently unavailable.
-To perform logical backups by tables, you can select **Logical backup** > **Specify Table** in manual backup and download the completed backup file.
+After the backup feature as described in [Backing up Database](https://intl.cloud.tencent.com/document/product/236/37796) was upgraded, both logical and physical backups adopted the new compression algorithm, making some download features currently unavailable.To perform logical backups by tables, you can select **Logical backup** > **Specify table** in manual backup and download the completed backup file.

 [](id:bfwt15)
-### Why can't I unpack/decompress a downloaded backup file with tar?
+### Why can't a downloaded backup file be unpacked/decompressed with tar?
 Because backup files in the latest version adopt a new compression algorithm, they cannot be unpacked/decompressed with the tar tool.
 Instead, xbstream and qpress are required.
 For more information on how to unpack/decompress backup files with xbstream and qpress, see [Restoring Database from Physical Backup](https://intl.cloud.tencent.com/document/product/236/31910) and [Restoring Database from Logical Backup](https://intl.cloud.tencent.com/document/product/236/31909).